testdouble/testdouble.js/README.md

 ```

 In the above example, at the point when `src/index` is required, the module
-cache will be bypassed, and if `index` goes on to subsequently require any of
+cache will be bypassed as `index` is loaded.
+If `index` goes on to subsequently
-the `td.replace()`'d dependencies, it will receive a reference to the same fake
+require any of the `td.replace()`'d dependencies, it will receive a reference to
-dependencies that were returned to the test.
+the same fake dependencies that were returned to the test.

 Because `td.replace()` first loads the actual file, it will do its best to
 return a fake that is shaped just like the real thing.
 That means that if
 `loads-purchases` exports a function, a test double function will be created and
 returned.
-If `generates-invoice` exports a constructor, the constructor and all
+If `generates-invoice` exports a constructor, a constructor test
-of its static and instance methods will be replaced with test double functions.
+double will be returned, complete with test doubles for all of the original's
-If `sends-invoice` exports a plain object of function properties, each function
+static functions and instance methods.
+If `sends-invoice` exports a plain
-will be replaced with a test double (and the other values cloned).
+object of function properties, an object will be returned with test double
+functions in place of the originals' function properties.
+In every case, any
+non-function properties will be deep-cloned.

 There are a few important things to keep in mind about replacing Node.js modules
 using `td.replace()`: